rubberduck-ai/rubberduck-vscode/app/vscode/asset/README.md

 ### Write test

 1. Select a piece of code in the editor
+2. Invoke the "write code" command using one of the following options:
-2. Run the `Rubberduck: Write test` command
+   a.
+Run the `Rubberduck: Write code` command from the command palette
+   b.
+Select the `Write code` entry in the editor context menu (right-click)
 3. The test case shows up in a new editor tab

 ![Write test](https://raw.githubusercontent.com/rubberduck-ai/rubberduck-vscode/main/app/vscode/asset/media/screenshot-write-test.gif)